ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 }
 ```

 and below is a quick snapshot of the file size diff with the "lite" themes (without icons) vs the default themes (with colors & icons subset).
-However note that the built-in icons are of course always included.
+However note that the built-in icons are of course always included even in the "lite" themes.

 ![image](https://github.com/ghiscoding/Angular-Slickgrid/assets/643976/ea7542b9-3c7e-4a6f-ae4d-355138f74188)